-There is no assurance that an active, liquid and orderly trading market will develop for our common stock or what the market price of our common stock will be and, as a result, it may be difficult for you to sell your shares of our common stock
+There is no assurance that an active, liquid and orderly trading market will develop for our common stock or what the market price of our common stock will be and, as a result, it may be difficult for you to sell your shares of our common stock.

-Since we became a publicly traded company in May 2011, there has been a limited public market for shares of our common stock on the OTCQB Markets (OTCQB).
+Since we became a publicly-traded company in May 2011, there has been a limited public market for shares of our common stock on the OTCQB Marketplaces (OTCQB).
 We do not yet meet the initial listing standards of the New York Stock Exchange, the NASDAQ Capital Market, or other similar national securities exchanges.
 Until our common stock is listed on a broader exchange, we anticipate that it will remain quoted on the OTCQB, another over-the-counter quotation system, or in the "pink sheets."
-In those venues, investors may find it difficult to obtain accurate quotations as to the market value of our common stock.
-In addition, if we fail to meet the criteria set forth in SEC regulations, various requirements would be imposed by law on broker-dealers who sell our securities to persons other than established customers and accredited investors.
+In those venues, investors may find it difficult to obtain accurate quotations, if we fail to meet the criteria set forth in SEC regulations, various requirements would be imposed by law on broker-dealers who sell our securities to persons other than established customers and accredited investors.
 Consequently, such regulations may deter broker-dealers from recommending or selling our common stock, which may further affect liquidity.
 This could also make it more difficult to raise additional capital.

 We cannot predict the extent to which investor interest in our company will lead to the development of a more active trading market on the OTCQB, whether we will meet the initial listing standards of the New York Stock Exchange, the NASDAQ Capital Market, or other similar national securities exchanges, or how liquid that market might become.
-We and the placement agent determined the Offering price of our common stock through negotiation.
-This price does not necessarily reflect the price at which investors in the market will be willing any of the shares of our common stock that you buy.
+If an active trading market does not develop, you may have difficulty selling any of the shares of our common stock that you buy.
 In addition, the trading price of our common stock may be highly volatile and could be subject to wide fluctuations in response to various factors, some of which are beyond our control.
 These factors include:

-- actual or anticipated quarterly variation in our results of operations or the results of our competitors; - announcements by us or our competitors of new commercial products, significant contracts, commercial relationships or capital commitments; - financial projections we may provide to the public, any changes to those projections, or our failure to meet those projections; - issuance of new or changed securities analysts' reports or recommendations for our stock; - developments or disputes concerning our intellectual property or other proprietary rights; - commencement of, or our involvement in, litigation; - market conditions in the biopharmaceutical and life sciences sectors; - failure to complete significant sales; - changes in legislation and government regulation; - public concern regarding the safety, efficacy or other aspects of our products; - entering into, changing or terminating collaborative relationships; - any shares of our common stock or other securities eligible for future sale; - · any major change to the composition of our board of directors or management; and - general economic conditions and slow or negative growth of our markets.
+- · actual or anticipated quarterly variation in our results of operations or the results of our competitors; - · announcements by us or our competitors of new commercial products, significant contracts, commercial relationships or capital commitments; - · financial projections we may provide to the public, any changes to those projections, or our failure to meet those projections; - \cdot issuance of new or changed securities analysts' reports or recommendations for our stock; - · developments or disputes concerning our intellectual property or other proprietary rights; - · commencement of, or our involvement in, litigation; - · market conditions in the biopharmaceutical and life sciences sectors; - · failure to complete significant sales; - · changes in legislation and government regulation; - · public concern regarding the safety, efficacy or other aspects of our products; - · entering into, changing or terminating collaborative relationships; - \cdot any shares of our common stock or other securities eligible for future sale; - · any major change to the composition of our board of directors or management; and - · general economic conditions and slow or negative growth of our markets.